 Now that you have brief introductory information on peppermint, it must now be known why its presence makes it a powerful ingredient for a beverage.
 Next, let us find out about the benefits peppermint tea provides.

-Peppermint tea is an herbal tea.
+Peppermint tea is a herbal tea.
 The most significant part of herbal tea is the fact that they do not contain caffeine.
-However, you can also add peppermint to your black tea to get the benefits and flavour of this special herb.
-Teakruthi’s Zen Mint tea is a black tea enriched with mint leaves and has a unique fresh, tangy and cool taste.
+However, you can also add peppermint to your black tea to get the benefits and flavour of this special herb. teakruthi’s Zen Mint tea is a black tea enriched with mint leaves and has a uniquely fresh, tangy and cool taste.

 However, it is important to note that the effects of peppermint tea on weight-loss are still under research and not much information is available than the aforementioned.